About Michele Kong

 Of course Asian Americans, for example, like finding an Asian American therapist.
 Researchers define ‘match’ by ethnicity.
 However, there is such a wide variety of experiences that can unfortunately be flattened by any group label.

-For example, a US-born descendant of immigrants may not feel fully understood enough with a therapist who immigrated to the US for a post-doctorate or graduate program, due to very different educational experiences and socialization in formative years.
-I have heard clients say that they felt caught in dynamics with a therapist who seemed too much like their authoritarian parents.
-In contrast, I have noticed a newer immigrant perhaps wish for more of a hierarchical therapeutic relationship, resembling what was familiar in their upbringing and schooling, and therefore better served by another practitioner.
+In contrast, I have noticed a newer immigrant perhaps wish for more of a hierarchical therapeutic relationship, resembling what was familiar in their upbringing and schooling, therefore better served by another practitioner.
 On the other hand, a client who grew up as one of the only—or even among other underrepresented folk—may have very different dilemmas to grapple with than someone who grew up in a cultural enclave.

 Some gravitate to my particular blend of West Coast casual mixed with pointed intellect.

-Many clients I work with have some exposure to yoga, meditation or other body-mind practices, already honing some awareness skills which dovetail quite well with somatic therapy.
+Although not required, many individuals I work with have some exposure to yoga, meditation or other body-mind practices, already honing some awareness skills which dovetail quite well with somatic therapy.
 Borrowing from decades of combined practice/study of Aikido, meditation as well as yoga, mindfulness and presence allow me to offer a particular focus, calm and compassionate energy to each person I sit with.

 Often there is a lot to sort through together as a result of immigration and acculturation, grief and loss, questions of identity plus more.
 In addition, cultural burdens, inherited legacies and intergenerational trauma.